prtmsh/searchPC/readme.md

 # searchPC

-searchPC is a Streamlit-based web application designed to help users find and configure the ideal PC components tailored to their needs and budget.
+searchPC is a Django-based web application designed to help users find and configure the ideal PC components tailored to their needs and budget.
 The application combines AI-powered recommendations with live search results to suggest components—from CPUs to storage—that match your desired use-case, whether for gaming, programming, machine learning, or professional work.

 ## Features

+- **User Account System:**
+  Create an account to save your search history and view personalized usage statistics.

 - **User-Friendly Interface:**
-  Build your custom PC by providing your budget, intended purpose, and location via an intuitive sidebar.
+  Build your custom PC by providing your budget, intended purpose, and location through an intuitive form.

 - **AI-Powered Recommendations:**
   Leverages Google's Gemini Pro to generate a comprehensive PC build recommendation that utilizes the entire budget precisely.
 The recommendation includes detailed components such as CPU, motherboard, GPU, RAM, storage, power supply, and cabinet.